Lima Peaks

 Garfield Mountain in the Lima Peaks | Rick and Susie Graetz

-They are characterized by lofty barren windblown slopes and scree fields interspersed with forests of Douglas Fir, Mountain Mahogany, lodgepole pine, and other species.
-In the winter and spring months, snow deposits on the ridges’ leeward side seem to mimic curtains or waves.
+They are characterized by lofty, barren, windblown slopes and scree fields interspersed with forests of Douglas Fir, Mountain Mahogany, lodgepole pine, and other species.
+In winter and spring, snow deposits on the ridges’ leeward sides seem to mimic curtains or waves.
 Jagged vertical rock chutes give way to high, lonesome crests with views in all directions.

 It is easy to lose yourself drinking in the endless vistas around every corner.
 This mountain range is worth its weight in charm, from the rocky peaks to the sagebrush meadows.
 Here is mountain diversity at its best.

 About 20 miles of the Continental Divide Trail winds along the southern perimeter of the peaks.
-Access to CD Trailheads can be found along Forest Road 1079 or the Sawmill Trailhead Road as it is also known.
+Access to CD Trailheads can be found along Forest Road 1079 or at the Sawmill Trailhead Road, also known as it.
 Another spur off of this road is Shineberger.
-This trailhead is popular with hikers as it lies directly on the Continental Divide Trail and is used as a resupply point and an excellent camp spot with good water.
+This trailhead is popular with hikers, as it lies directly on the Continental Divide Trail and serves as a resupply point and an excellent camp spot with good water.

 Northbound continental divide hikers will find a trailhead access point at the end of the Middle Fork Road.
 However, these are very remote places, making resupply difficult.